 Lastly, I’ve summarized the “must know” Business Travel Tips at the very end of this article for easier consumption!

-Business Travel Tips for Booking Business Travel
+Business Travel Tips and Tricks for Booking Business Travel

 Every successful business trip starts with booking your travel.
 By following the business travel tips in this section, you can lay the foundation for a more successful and smoother trip by making good booking choices.

 1. Stick with a single Airline, Hotel, and Rental Car company.
 [Must Know Business Travel Tips!]

 Whenever possible, always consolidate your travel providers into as few as possible.
 This will allow you to build loyalty and status faster, and earn points quicker.

 With status, you will start to qualify for upgrades, point bonuses and other perks that will make your business trip much smoother!